Ajman City Ajman, UAE Travel Guide

 Options for discos are limited, mainly exists within larger licensed hotels.
 Ajman maintains a conservative approach to nightlife.

-Discover traditional markets along with current malls for unique gifts and regional products.
+Discover traditional markets along with current malls for distinctive souvenirs and local goods.

 Luxury hotels often house boutiques with high-end fashion or local designer items.